IAMconsortium/nomenclature/docs/user_guide/config.rst

       nuts:
         nuts-1: [ AT, BE, CZ ]
         nuts-2: [ AT ]
-        nuts-3: [ AT, BE ]
+        nuts-3: true

 the nomenclature package will add the selected NUTS regions to the *region* codelist.

-In the example above, the package will add all NUTS (1, 2, and 3) for Austria, NUTS 1 and 3 for Belgium, and NUTS 1 for Czechia.
+In the example above, the package will add: NUTS 1 regions for Austria, Belgium and Czechia, NUTS 2 regions for Austria, NUTS 3 regions for all EU countries.

 More details on the list of NUTS regions can be found here: :ref:`nuts`.